Before assigning actions to users, perform the following steps in the order given:

 In the Assign Filter dialog, select a Filter Rule and click OK.

-In the Assigned list, you can use the Enable and Disable context actions to fine-tune the behavior of the assignment.
+In the Assigned list, use the Enable and Disable context actions to fine-tune the behavior of the assignment.

 For the Pin To Start Menu option to work, make sure that the application shortcut exists in the Start menu folder.
 If unsure, enable the Create Start Menu option as well.

 For example, say you assign an action to start Notepad.
 In the Assigned list, the option “Autostart” is provided and set to “Disabled” by default.
 If you use the Enable option to enable Autostart, Notepad (local Notepad on the VDA) automatically launches when the user launches a published desktop session (local Notepad automatically starts when the desktop completes loading).